AnthonyCxx/Notes-and-Writeups/C#/Object-oriented Programming/Methods.md

 class using extension methods.
 Extension methods allow you to extend the functionality of a pre-existing class, which includes the fundamental datatypes (int, string, DateTime) since C# has a [Unified Type System](https://docs.microsoft.com/en-us/dotnet/csharp/fundamentals/types/#the-common-type-system).
 Unless you are adding to the fundamental datatypes or pre-existing C# objects, you should try to avoid using extension methods.
 More often than not, creating a derived/static class is better than creating an extension method because classes provide coherent organization, replacing the otherwise unavoidable amalgamation of unrelated methods.
-Before using extension methods, you should read [_Why I don't link C# Extension Methods_](https://daedtech.com/why-i-dont-like-c-extension-methods/) and [_Extension Methods and the Decline of Traditional Object-Oriented Programming_](https://blog.ndepend.com/extension-methods-decline-oop/) (If you read one, read both; his opinion changes somewhat in the second in an important way).
+Before using extension methods, you should read [_Why I don't like C# Extension Methods_](https://daedtech.com/why-i-dont-like-c-extension-methods/) and [_Extension Methods and the Decline of Traditional Object-Oriented Programming_](https://blog.ndepend.com/extension-methods-decline-oop/) (If you read one, read both; his opinion changes somewhat in the second in an important way).

 ```C#
 using System;